nekobird/rocket/README.md

 ## Why

 Rocket provides a wide range of tools that cover many aspects of developing interactivity on the web.
-It is perfect for creating rapid prototypes and web-apps that requires a lot of dynamic interactions.
-It does most of the heavy lifting so you can focus on your mission.
+It is perfect for creating rapid prototypes and web-apps that require a lot of dynamic interactions.
+It can handle most of the heavy lifting so you can focus on your mission!

 [See Documentation Here](./documentation/index.md) (Still in progress).